UF Graduate Students

 Internship: Charleston Consortium Psychology Internship Program, Charleston, SC

-Lab Manager; 4rd-Year Student: Carlos Sanchez, M.A.
-Texas Tech University E-mail: carlos.sanchez@ttu.edu
+5th-Year Student: Carlos Sanchez, M.A.
+Clinical Psychology Ph.D.
+Program, Texas Tech University E-mail: carlos.sanchez@ttu.edu

-His current research interests include factors that affect social wellness among children, particularly as it pertains to relationships.
+Carlos’s research interests include factors that affect social wellness among children, particularly as it pertains to their peer and parent relationships.
 He is also interested in understanding how different external and internal factors may contribute to outcomes associated with peer victimization.
 Lastly, Carlos is interested in exploring ways to improve the effectiveness of intervention programs targeting peer victimization.

 Qualifying Examination: “Callous-Unemotional Traits, Stability, Parents, and Intervention: A Developmental Perspective”

-3rd-Year Student: Montana Baker, M.S., M.A.
-Texas Tech University E-mail: montana.baker@ttu.edu
+4th-Year Student: Montana Baker, M.S., M.A.
+Clinical Psychology Ph.D.
+Program, Texas Tech University E-mail: montana.baker@ttu.edu

 Master’s Thesis: “Witnessed Community Violence and Aggression in Childhood: The Moderating Role of Emotion Regulation”

-2nd-Year Student: Elizabeth (“Lizzy”) Gunder, B.A.
-Texas Tech University E-mail: elizabeth.gunder@ttu.edu
+3rd-Year Student: Elizabeth (“Lizzy”) Gunder, M.A.
+Clinical Psychology Ph.D.
+Program, Texas Tech University E-mail: elizabeth.gunder@ttu.edu

-Lizzy graduated with a B.A. in Psychology and a minor in Forensic Science from Texas Tech University in Spring 2022.
-As an undergraduate, she worked in the Positive Youth Development Lab and Dr. Adam Schmidt’s Pathways to Resilient Development (PRYDe) Lab.
-She then worked as a post-baccalaureate research assistant in both the Positive Youth Development Lab and Dr. Sean Mitchell’s Suicide Risk and Prevention (SRPR) Lab on a project focused on providing training to primary care physicians across the West Texas region on evidence-based screening and intervention methods for youth patients experiencing suicidal thoughts and/or behaviors.
+Lizzy graduated with a B.A. in Psychology and a minor in Forensic Science from TTU in Spring 2022.
+As an undergraduate, she worked in the Positive Youth Development Lab and Dr. Adam Schmidt’s Pathways to Resilient Development Lab.
+She then worked as a post-baccalaureate research assistant in both the Positive Youth Development Lab and Dr. Sean Mitchell’s Suicide Risk and Prevention Lab on a project focused on providing training to primary care providers across the West Texas region on evidence-based screening and intervention methods for youth patients experiencing suicidal thoughts and/or behaviors.
+Lizzy joined the Clinical Psychology Ph.D.
+Program at TTU under the mentorship of Dr. Cooley in Fall 2023.
+Following Dr. Cooley’s departure from TTU, she began working with Dr. Caroline Cummings in the Pediatric Health, Affect, and Biobehavioral Research Lab.

 Master’s Thesis: “Sleep Problems, Emotion (Dys)regulation, and Positive Affect: The Moderating Role of Physical Activity”